Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 In theory, there’s a different kind of coach for every kind of need, and the specific role of the life coach is to help you clarify and work toward your overall life vision.

 Think of a life coach in a similar way.
 Their role isn’t to give you advice on how to live, but to help you find out how you want to live.
 They keep you inspired and accountable as you take the steps to achieve your goals.
 They can check in and nudge you when you get stuck, blocked, or scared.
-That said, a coach’s role is practical.

 Myth #5: Life Coaches Lack Professional Standards

-It’s true that therapy is a licensed profession, while life coaching isn’t.
+Therapy is a licensed profession, while life coaching isn’t.
 This means therapists are required to meet exacting standards to practice therapy, while life coaches aren’t required to meet any standards at all.

 Therapists have to get specific degrees, accumulate supervised practice hours, and uphold ethical and professional standards to maintain a license and legally practice therapy.
 Life coaches don’t have to do any of that, because life coaching is an unregulated profession.

 This doesn’t mean life coaches don’t do any of these things, though.
 Like therapists, many life coaches feel called to their field.
 Like therapists, most life coaches want to do a good job.
-Just because they’re not required to do so by a licensing board doesn’t mean life coaches don’t opt to get education or training or uphold ethical standards in how they practice.
+Just because they’re not required to do so by a licensing board doesn’t mean good life coaches don’t opt to get education or training or uphold ethical standards in how they practice.
 Many do.

 Life Coaches Can Choose to Get Certified

-In fact, many life coaches choose to become certified by the International Coaching Federation (ICF) or by the Center for Credentialing and Education (CCE).
 Like licensed therapists, CCE- and ICF-certified coaches have to complete education and training requirements and uphold ethical and professional standards.

 However, not all coaches pursue certification.
 Sometimes, this is because they feel like they’ve already proven themselves or already received relevant training elsewhere.